infor-design/enterprise-wc/doc/COMPONENTS.md

 Decided not to make either the `connectedCallback` nor `template` events private as the former is a lifecycle event in web components and the template may need to be overridable in some cases for flexibility.

 For an example see IdsTag, IdsAccordion.

-#### Example Component

-Good ones to look at are IdsTag, IdsFavorites, IdsAlerts and IdsHyperlink as examples.